-- (1) Halibut fishing in Subarea 2A-1 by members of United States treaty Indian tribes located in the State of Washington shall be regulated under regulations promulgated by NMFS and published in the Federal Register. - (2) Subarea 2A-1 includes all waters off the coast of Washington that are north of 46°53'18'' N. latitude and east of 125°44'00'' W. longitude, and all inland marine waters of Washington. - (3) Section 13 (size limits), section 14 (careful release of halibut), section 16 (logs), section 17 (receipt and possession of halibut) and section 19 (fishing gear), except paragraphs (7) and (8) of section 19, apply to commercial fishing for halibut in Subarea 2A-1 by the treaty Indian tribes. - (4) Commercial fishing for halibut in Subarea 2A-1 is permitted with hook and line gear from March 21 through November 15, or until 303,500 pounds (137.6 metric tons) net weight is taken, whichever occurs first. - (5) Ceremonial and subsistence fishing for halibut in Subarea 2A-1 is permitted with hook and line gear from January 1 through December 31, and is estimated to take 29,000 pounds (13.2 metric tons) net weight.
+- (1) Halibut fishing in Subarea 2A-1 by members of United States treaty Indian tribes located in the State of Washington shall be regulated under regulations promulgated by NMFS and published in the Federal Register. - (2) Subarea 2A-1 includes all waters off the coast of Washington that are north of 46°53'18'' N. latitude and east of 125°44'00'' W. longitude, and all inland marine waters of Washington. - (3) Section 13 (size limits), section 14 (careful release of halibut), section 16 (logs), section 17 (receipt and possession of halibut) and section 19 (fishing gear), except paragraphs (7) and (8) of section 19, apply to commercial fishing for halibut in Subarea 2A-1 by the treaty Indian tribes. - (4) Regulations in paragraph (3) of this section that apply to state fish tickets apply to tribal tickets that are authorized by Washington Department of Fish and Wildlife. - (5) Section 4 (Licensing Vessels for Area 2A) does not apply to commercial fishing for halibut in Subarea 2A-1 by treaty Indian tribes. - (6) Commercial fishing for halibut in Subarea 2A-1 is permitted with hook and line gear from March 6 through November 15, or until 253,072 pounds (114.8 metric tons) net weight is taken, whichever occurs first. - (7) Ceremonial and subsistence fishing for halibut in Subarea 2A-1 is permitted with hook and line gear from January 1 through December 31, and is estimated to take 30,428 pounds (13.8 metric tons) net weight.